EconomyLens.com

 . ©AFP

-Beijing (AFP) – Before DeepSeek shook up the tech world and put Chinese artificial intelligence on the map, Wu Chenglin’s own startup had nearly folded three times — but in the past year it has raised $30 million.
-The January 2025 release of a low-cost generative AI model from DeepSeek that performed at a similar level to ChatGPT and other top American chatbots upended assumptions of US dominance in the sensitive sector.
-The breakthrough has galvanised China’s AI scene, despite hurdles posed by rivalry with the United States, and fears of a global market bubble.
+Beijing (AFP) – Before DeepSeek shook up the tech world and put Chinese artificial intelligence on the map, Wu Chenglin’s own startup had nearly folded three times.
+However, in the past year, it has raised $30 million.
+The January 2025 release of a low-cost generative AI model from DeepSeek, which performed at a similar level to ChatGPT and other top American chatbots, upended assumptions of US dominance in the sensitive sector.
+This breakthrough has galvanized China’s AI scene, despite hurdles posed by rivalry with the United States, and fears of a global market bubble.
 “It gave a lot of people confidence” that China’s AI community previously lacked, Wu told AFP.

 Related

-But that hasn’t dampened the spirits of young developers in the world’s second largest economy.
+Despite these challenges, the spirits of young developers in the world’s second-largest economy remain high.
 At an AI networking event held on a brisk winter afternoon last week in a stylish Beijing cafe, animated discussion filled the air about the future of the fast-moving industry.
 Chip export controls mean Chinese AI is more likely to be “open-source and cheap,” which could make it more useful to society, said one participant, entrepreneur Li Weijia.
 China is often said to enjoy an “engineer dividend” that benefits its AI sector, and talent is flocking to the field.
-Online hiring platform Zhilian Zhaopin reported a 39 percent increase in applications to AI-related jobs in the first three quarters of 2025, after DeepSeek’s breakout.
+Online hiring platform Zhilian Zhaopin reported a 39 percent increase in applications to AI-related jobs in the first three quarters of 2025, following DeepSeek’s breakout.

 “China has a huge application developer ecosystem and people are very good at building apps,” Shen Qiajin, founder of ideaFlow, told AFP.
 “But for a very long time, we didn’t have a good cost-efficient model,” he said.
 That is a gap DeepSeek has now filled.
 The firm began in 2023 as a side project of a data-driven hedge fund co-founded in the tech hub Hangzhou by Liang Wenfeng, which had access to a cache of powerful Nvidia processors.
 Today, the company — expected to release its next AI model within weeks — holds four percent of global market share for chatbots, according to web traffic analysis company Similarweb.
 ChatGPT dominates at 68 percent while Google’s Gemini is catching up at 18 percent, Similarweb estimates.